 - Mileage - if you receive less than 45p per mile for business mileage in your own vehicle from your employer, then we can usually reduce your tax liability.
 We will need the number of business miles travelled and the rate your employer reimbursed you.

-- Uniform Allowance - if your employer has a set dress code then you may be eligible to various reliefs including uniform and cleaning allowances.
-We would require a detailed description of your job and the clothing you are required to wear.
-Suits/ties are generally not allowed.
+- Uniform Allowance - if your employer has a set dress code then you may be eligible to various reliefs including uniform and cleaning allowances - suits & ties are generally not allowed.
+Find out what flat rate expenses you can claim tax relief on by checking the standard amounts to cover clothing and tools.

 - Professional subscriptions - if your job requires you to hold a membership to a professional body (and your employer does not pay for this) then we can usually claim the cost of this and reduce your tax liability.
 We would need proof of payment (invoice and/or bank statement).